What is an IOSS Number and Do I Need One?

 - DDP (Delivered Duty Paid): The seller takes responsibility for all customs duties and VAT, ensuring a smooth delivery experience for the customer.

-- DDU (Delivered Duty Unpaid): The buyer is responsible for paying customs duties and VAT at the border.
-This option can lead to delays and additional charges for the customer.
+- DDU (Delivered Duty Unpaid): The buyer is responsible for paying customs duties and VAT at the border, which can lead to delays and additional charges.

 Choosing the right shipping method depends on the value of your goods and your business model.